 According to research by Harvard Business School, a five% increase in customer retention could boost profits by 95%!
 Interestingly another study found that if a customer engaged in a buying activity with a brand, there is about a 60% chance for repurchase by the same customer.
 Businesses have adopted multiple models and strategies to secure their customer base and not lose them to rival brands with customer and brand loyalty plans and programs.
 However, this area too is plagued with risks and constraints that can drive brands to take measures that are ineffective.

 Nearly 57% of marketers that adopt loyalty programs are seldom confident about its impact on customer retention.

 Learn how to run data-driven Sales and Marketing campaigns

-To avoid commonly made mistakes and help businesses become better in fostering long-standing relations with customers, below is a step-by-step process for achieving customer retention:
+To avoid commonly made mistakes and help businesses become better at fostering long-standing relations with customers, below is a step-by-step process for achieving customer retention:

-- Create Customer Onboarding Plan: Onboarding plan with all the features that get the user or customer acquainted to the product or service is a very first step to create a great impression.
+An onboarding plan with all the features that get the user or customer acquainted with the product or service is the very first step to creating a great impression.
 Today’s customers prefer self-service models and onboarding plans that include onboarding calls, welcome emails, instructions and guidance from customer services teams.
-These methods not only help customers easily use the product or service but also increase customers’ trust to the brand or business by facilitating direct interactions.
+These methods not only help customers easily use the product or service but also increase customers’ trust in the brand or business by facilitating direct interactions.

 If you have any queries about building a unique loyalty program, reach our experts today.